Immanuel’s Music and Arts Camp

 Corrine Schuster is an art educator at Maxfield Elementary in the St. Paul Public Schools.
 She also teaches a variety of community education classes for both children and adults.

 1. Will my kids be with the same group/cohort throughout their day or moving around and interacting with all camp kids?
 If so, how many kids per group?
-Our plan is to have no more than 10 children in a pod.
-The K-1st grade cohort classes will be limited to 8 children each.
+Note: This has changed.
+We will keep age groups together, with a 20-child maximum per age grouping.
+Our current guidelines allow us to all gather in the sanctuary (up to 100 people) for opening and closing chapels.

 2. Will masks be required?
 If so, will there be breaks to remove masks?
 When/where?
 Yes, masks will be required.
 Breaks will be taken during the lunch period and other times as allow by Department of Health Guidelines.